 The View Settings pushbutton is functional only when the unit is in the normal operating mode, not the program or test modes.
-It functions to display the unit's setpoints, including the phase and ground current transformer ratio selected via programming.
+It functions to display the unit's set-points, including the phase and ground current transformer ratio selected via programming.
+This software version of the DT3000 will be displayed after the ground ct ratio setting.
+The software version will appear in the RMS Amperes display window and the letters "SVER" will appear in the Settings display window.